DanielMartensson/MataveID/README.md

 - LOGREG Logistic regression parameter finding
 - IDBODE for mechanical damped systems in the frequency plane
 - RPCA for reducing noise from data
+- POOLING reducing pixel size of an image
 - PCA for dimension reduction on maximum variance
 - KPCA for dimension reduction on maximum variance for nonlinear data
 - LDA for dimension reduction on maximum distance